 “The Execution of Lady Jane Grey” by Paul Delaroche

 “The Execution of Lady Jane Grey” by Paul Delaroche portrays the moments preceding the death of Lady Jane Grey.
 She was proclaimed Queen of England in 1553, only to be deposed nine days later and to be executed.
 Jane is sometimes called the “Nine Days’ Queen” due to the brevity of her reign.

-Delaroche painted the subject of Lady Jane’s execution in 1833, nearly 300 years after the event and successful inserted many small details in telling the story to increase the dramatic and emotive elements of the scene.
+Delaroche painted the subject of Lady Jane’s execution in 1833, nearly 300 years after the event, and successfully inserted many small details in telling the story to increase the dramatic and emotive elements of the scene.
 All the figures play their parts through their expressions and gestures of grief and despair.
 Note the tenderness with which the Lieutenant of the Tower assists blindfolded Jane in finding her execution block.
 The displeasure in the face of the executioner at the task that confronts him.
 The grief of Lady Jane’s two female companions.
 The rings on the block with the ropes to secure it to the floor.
 The well-honed edge to the axe.
 The clean straw, placed near the site of the execution to soak up the blood.
 Most importantly, the white dress, suggesting innocence.

 Paul Delarochein created this oil painting in 1833, and later in 1902, it was bequeathed to the National Gallery, London.
 It was enormously popular in the decades after it was first exhibited.
 Later, when historical paintings fell from favor, it was kept in storage for many decades.
 Displayed again since 1975, it once again has become a highly popular work.

 Lady Jane Grey